 After a tubal ligation, your risk of ectopic pregnancy is higher.
 In an ectopic pregnancy, you may experience the above symptoms, but may also notice:

-- Abnormal Bleeding: If you’re not expecting your period but have bleeding that’s light or heavy, it could be related to an ectopic pregnancy.
+- Abnormal Bleeding: If you’re not expecting your period but have bleeding that’s either light or heavy, it could be related to an ectopic pregnancy.

 - Pain: You may experience abdominal pain similar to cramps, or sharper pain.
 Pain can also be felt in your shoulder if a ruptured fallopian tube results in internal bleeding.